JesseZhuang/SystemDesign/DDIA/ch01.Reliable.Scalable.Maintainable.Applications/notes.md

 2, Maintain a cache for timeline, insert new tweet to follower's caches.

 The first version of twitter used approach 1, but the systems struggled to keep up with the timeline queries.
 The average rate of published tweets is almost two orders of magnitude lower than the rate of timeline reads.
-It's preferrable to do more work at write time and less at read time.
+It's preferable to do more work at write time and less at read time.

-On average, a tweet is delivered to avout 75 followers, so 4.6k QPS becomes 345k to the timeline caches.
+On average, a tweet is delivered to about 75 followers, so 4.6k QPS becomes 345k to the timeline caches.
 This average hides that number of followers varies wildly.
 Some users have over 30 million followers.

 The distribution of followers per user (weighted by how often those users tweet) is a key load parameter for discussing scalability, since it determines the fan-out load.